Context & Messages

 class Message:

-role: Literal["user", "assistant"]
+role: Literal["user", "assistant", "system"]

-content: list[ContentBlock]
+content: list[ContentBlock] = field(default_factory=list)

 User messages typically contain TextBlock values.
 Assistant messages may contain TextBlock and ToolUseBlock values.
 Tool results go into a separate user message with ToolResultBlock values.
+The "system" role is supported for representing system-level messages in history.

 ContextStore